aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/documenttype/internalsubset/_index.md

 ---
 title: DocumentType.InternalSubset
 second_title: Aspose.SVG for .NET API Reference
-description: DocumentType property.
+description: DocumentType InternalSubset property.
 The internal subset as a string or null if there is none
 type: docs
 weight: 20
 url: /net/aspose.svg.dom/documenttype/internalsubset/